Sub Cool FM Commercial Air Conditioning

 Commerical air conditioning systems

 Air conditioning technology has advanced rapidly over the years and there are a number of different systems available.
-Click on each system below to find out more information.

 This is ideal for single rooms and smaller spaces.
 A split air conditioning system involves an indoor (evaporator) unit along with an outdoor compressor; as such the system is ‘split’ into 2 components, hence the name.
 The indoor unit is typically wall mounted.
 You can choose a unit that cools, or one that both heats and cools.